scieloorg/ioisis/README.md

 and `ioisis csv2mst --help` for the specific `csv2mst` help (every command has its own help).

+The encoding of all files are explicit through a `--_enc` option, where the `_` should be replaced by the first letter of the file extension, hence `--menc` has the MST encoding,
+`--cenc` the CSV encoding,
+and so on.
+For the `bruma-*` commands, the `--menc` is handled in Java, all other encoding options are handled in Python.
+The `--utf8` option forces the input to be handled as UTF-8, and only the parts of it that aren't in such encoding are handled by the specific file format encoding, that is, the `--_enc` option become a fallback for UTF-8.
+This helps loading data from databases with mixed encoding data.

+### JSON/CSV mode, field and subfield processing

-There are several other options to these commands intended to customize the process, perhaps the most important of these options is the `-m/--mode`, which regards to the JSONL field format.
+There are several other options to the CLI commands intended to customize the process, perhaps the most important of these options is the `-m/--mode`, which regards to the field and record formats in JSONL files (and the `-M/--cmode`, which does the same for CSV files).
 The valid values for it are:

 * `field` (*default*):